FilipsCalijs/AdminPanel/README.md

   - **SCSS:** Enhanced CSS styling capabilities.
   - **Webpack:** Module bundling and asset management.

-## Challenges Faced
-In the final commit, I encountered an issue that I was unable to resolve.
-This problem is present on both macOS and Windows, and it might be related to outdated versions of Node.js or npm.
-If the current version of the project fails to run, I recommend checking out the previous commit or the one before it.

 ## Installation and Setup Instructions
 1. **Local Server Setup:**